-Measuring growth in our business ventures can feel like a complex and all engrossing task of its own.
-Keeping track of metrics like followers, email Subscribers, and site views… all these numbers can feel very cold and unfriendly at times.
+Measuring growth in our business ventures with a quarterly review can feel like a complex and all-engrossing task of its own.
+Keeping track of metrics like followers, email subscribers, and site views… all these numbers can feel very cold and unfriendly at times.
 Especially when we are trying to generate enthusiasm to build new and exciting opportunities for your business.

-One of the biggest ways I’ve used my data (Google Analytics, MailChimp, Social Media to be a few) to impact my business decisions is to bake what I learn into my quarterly reviews.
+One of the biggest ways I’ve used my data (Google Analytics, MailChimp, Social Media to be a few) to impact my business decisions is to bake what I learn into a quarterly review.
 At the end of each quarter, I review the last quarter data, interpret and digest what happened in relation to my goals, and then use that knowledge to shift my plans.

 I want to be honest with you.
 I don’t always enjoy pulling this data and taking a look at the numbers.

 I’m sensitive and sometimes I get emotionally triggered as to what some of those numbers are really saying about my business (and it’s not all good).
 And yet, tracking these numbers has become a very natural and powerful ritual.

 I take a good hard look at what is working and not working with what I’m doing online, either where I am spending my time or money, to how I’m focusing my attention on a launch and attracting the right time of visit to our site.